Consumer Medicine Information

-Adults: The usual starting dose is 50mg each day, usually in the evening but your doctor may adjust the number of tablets
+The usual starting dose is 50mg each day, usually in the evening.

-Adults: The usual starting dose is 50mg each day, usually in the evening, but your doctor may adjust the number of tablets
+Adults: The usual starting dose is 50mg each day, usually in the evening.

-Children & Adolescents (8 to 17 years): The usual starting dose is 25mg each day, usually at bedtime.
-The doctor will probably
+Children (8 to 17 years): The usual starting dose is 25mg each day, usually at bedtime.

 How to take it

-Swallow the tablet with a full glass of water.
+Swallow the tablet whole with a glass of water.
 Do not chew the tablets.